joaquinpelle/Skylight.jl/docs/misc.md

 Coordinates are assumed to be either of cartesian or spherical topology, and to be ordered like t, r, θ, φ or t, x, y, z.
 The first coordinate is assumed to be timelike, and the other three spatial.

+AbstractAccretionDisk assumes inner_radius and outer_radius as fields...

+The procedure is modularized enough that you can build your own initial data as well (as a (8, Nrays) array)

+The integrator can integrate geodesics of any kind (timelike and spacelike too)